 Instead, it would help if you dealt with documents in a way that doesn’t slow down your dashboard speed.

-The best way to make it happen is by uploading your files to a hosting directory.
-This makes it possible to use files only when necessary.
-Head to hosting cPanel and create a new folder inside the “public_html” directory.
+The best way to do this is to upload your files to a hosting directory.
+This allows you to use files only when necessary.
+Head to the hosting cPanel and create a new folder inside the “public_html” directory.

 Once created, you can start uploading your files using an FTP client (File Zilla) or your hosting Upload option.

-Similarly, if you’ve been using various themes on your WordPress site, your site’s Media may have stored unnecessary files.
+Similarly, if you’ve used various themes on your WordPress site, your site’s Media may have stored unnecessary files.
 This is true, especially for users who import pre-made templates on their sites.

-Proceed and delete un-unused media files from the Media Library.
+Proceed to delete ununused media files from the Media Library.
 Also, you should always use images in proper sizes, compressed, and well-optimized for your theme.
 This significantly improves the site’s speed in WordPress.

 3. PHP version